livepeer/docs/docs/source/broadcasting.md

 set it to a remote Livepeer node that you are running on a server.
 Replace `localhost` with the IP address of the server.

-Again, the tricky part will be finding the manifestID since the app won't be aware.
+The tricky part will be finding the manifestID since the app won't be aware.

 A good solution to this would be for someone to fork one of the open